joulupukki/BTCloudKitSync/README.md

   * Somehow issue another CKFetchRecordsOperation (perhaps just call performSync: again?)
 * Add code to automatically delete CKRecordZones that are not being used (in case the definition provided by BTCloudKitSyncDatabase changes)
 * Add code to automatically delete unused CKSubscriptions (could happen if the developer changes what BTCloudKitSyncDatabase provides)
+* Add an app icon for the BTCloudKitSyncDemo app

 ## Overview